What is the EU entry/exit system (EES)?

 By cruise

-Travellers who disembark a cruise within the Schengen area, and travel on to a further destination, including an alternative port, by other means, will need to complete EES checks when leaving the ship.
+But, if you disembark a cruise within the Schengen Area, and travel on to a further destination, including an alternative port, by other means, you may need to complete EES checks when leaving the ship.

-Any travellers boarding a cruise within the Schengen area will need to complete EES checks at their initial entry point port of entry to the Schengen area.
+If you board a cruise within the Schengen Area you may need to complete EES checks at your initial entry port of entry to the Schengen Area.

 Frequently ask questions

-Yes, you will still need a passport after EES starts.
+Yes, you still need a passport for EES.

 EES does not replace passport checks – it digitises the process of entry/exit recording and replaces physical passport stamps.

-No, EU citizens with an EU passport will not need to register for EES when traveling within the Schengen area.
+No, EU citizens with an EU passport do not need to register for EES when travelling within the Schengen Area.
 The EES is designed for non-EU citizens traveling for short stays.
 EU citizens, including those with dual citizenship (EU and non-EU), are exempt.

-No, if you travel on an Irish passport, you will not need to register for EES.
+No, if you travel on an Irish passport, you do not need to register for EES.
 Irish citizens are exempt from EES requirements.

 EES collects, records and stores: